 The effectiveness of an alpha hydroxy acid peels treatment depends mainly on the concentration level used, and its pH (degree of acidity or alkalinity).

-These higher Concentrations will be more effective but are more likely to cause skin irritations.
-Treatments can be used to prepare or prime the skin for higher glycolic acid peels treatments.
+• Stronger, higher level concentrations over 15% should be administered by a licensed professional.
+They will be more effective but are more likely to cause more irritation and down time.
+Often, these treatments can be used to prepare or prime the skin for higher glycolic acid peels treatments.

-For more dramatic results, higher concentrations (50–70%) are used for deeper glycolic face peels under the supervision of a health-care professional (Physician or dermatologist).
+• For more dramatic results, higher concentrations (50–70%) are used for deeper glycolic face peels under the supervision of a health-care professional.

 Alpha-hydroxy acids primary purpose is to work topically to exfoliate the surface of the skin and unclog pores to help bring back that glow.

-These substances cause the cells of the epidermis to disintegrate, break down and become "un-glued" allowing the dead cells to slough off, speeding up production of new, fresh skin and leaving a silky texture.
+These substances cause the cells of the epidermis to disintegrate, break down and become "un-glued" allowing the dead cells to slough off, speeding up production of new, fresh skin and generating a new silky texture.

 Exfoliation products have the ability to draw moisture into the newly-exfoliated surface and can help to enhance and draw other treatments into the deeper layers of skin.
 AHAs may even stimulate the production of collagen protein and elastin fibers, resulting in reduction of fine lines and making them less obvious.